Ph.D. in Music Theory, Cognate in Composition from College-Conservatory of Music, University of Cincinnati (2004)

 Bachelor of Arts - University of Massachusetts, (1989)

 Joseph Michael Pignato is a composer, improviser, and music education scholar with extensive graduate, undergraduate, secondary, and distance teaching experience.
-He holds the position of Associate Professor in the Department of Music at the State University of New York, Oneonta where he teaches music industry courses and directs two ensembles that perform experimental music, improvised rock, jazz, jam, psychedelic, free, and roots music, among other repertoires.
+He holds the position of Associate Professor in the Department of Music at the State University of New York, Oneonta, where he teaches music industry courses and directs two ensembles that perform experimental music and improvised rock.

-Pignato is a recipient of multiple awards for excellence in scholarship, creative activity, advising, and teaching.
+Pignato has received numerous awards for excellence in scholarship, creative activity, advising, and teaching.
 Notable recognitions include the 2015 Susan Sutton Smith Award for Academic Excellence and the 2012 State University of New York Chancellor’s Award for Excellence in Scholarship and Creative Activities.
 The Chancellor’s Award is the highest academic award bestowed on teaching faculty in the SUNY system.
-In addition, he has been recognized with the Student Association award for Faculty Advisor of the Year and has been twice recognized as “Outstanding Faculty” by the SUNY Oneonta Inter-Greek Council; and has been awarded multiple grants for travel, professional development, research, and creative works.
+Additionally, Pignato has been recognized with the Student Association award for Faculty Advisor of the Year; was twice recognized as “Outstanding Faculty” by the SUNY Oneonta Inter-Greek Council; and has been awarded multiple grants for travel, professional development, research, and creative works.

 In 2012, “Paprika King,” one of Pignato’s most widely distributed scores, was featured in the Streaming Museum’s John Cage Centennial Tribute/Composers Now festival, as part of a multimedia presentation projected across high visibility public screens on seven continents, including the Reuters and NASDAQ screens in Times Square, New York, Federation Square in Melbourne, Australia, seven locations in the United Kingdom, and locations in the United States, Buenos Aires, Madrid, Shanghai, St. Petersburg, Tokyo, Seoul, Johannesburg, Berlin, and Antarctica.
 The distinctive graphics of “Paprika King” inspired Danish designer Bitten Fangel to develop an original font of the same name.

-In addition to his scholarly and creative activities, Pignato has more than 25 years of experience in music business and media including management positions at N2K Incorporated, BMG Classics, RCA Victor, ECM Records, CMP Records, and Latin Percussion.
-He has been described as a “musician, educator, and music business visionary” in Tape Op Magazine.
-Drawing on that formidable expertise, Pignato consults organizations in the areas of music and music education.
-Recent projects include serving as consultant to the Departments of Music at Passaic County Community College and Bergen Community College in New Jersey on the development of degree programs in music industry and recording technology.
+In addition to his scholarly and creative activities, Pignato has been recognized as a “musician, educator, and music business visionary” in Tape Op Magazine.
+Drawing on more than 25 years of experience in music business and media—including management positions at N2K Incorporated, BMG Classics, RCA Victor, ECM Records, CMP Records, and Latin Percussion—Pignato consults organizations in the areas of music and music education.
+Recent projects include consulting music product companies on product development and distribution and consulting colleges on the development of degree programs in popular music, music industry, and recording technology.
 Pignato, a member of the Modern Band Think Tank, an advisory board for the not for profit organization Little Kids Rock, has also served as an advisor to Steven Van Zandt (Bruce Springsteen and the E Street Band and HBO’s The Soprano’s) on the early stages of development for Rock and Roll, An American Story; a rock music curriculum published by Scholastic, Inc.

 Beyond SUNY Oneonta, Pignato facilitates graduate courses and supervises doctoral research in the College of Fine Arts, Department of Music Education at Boston University.
-He is affiliated faculty at the Musrara School in Jerusalem, Israel where he serves as point person for an international exchange program between SUNY Oneonta and Musrara.
+He is affiliated faculty at the Musrara School in Jerusalem, Israel where he serves as point person for an international exchange program between the Israeli art school and SUNY Oneonta.
 In the past, he has supervised undergraduate honors dissertations for the B.A. in Contemporary Music program at London’s Institute for Contemporary Music, has served on the faculties of Ramapo College of New Jersey teaching music industry, Bergen Community College teaching graduate courses in education, and the Hoboken Charter School, where he served as founding faculty member and lead teacher for humanities and music.

 Pignato holds degrees from Boston University (D.M.A.), where he was a Tanglewood Scholar, New York University (M.A.), where he studied composition with Dinu Ghezzo, and the University of Massachusetts (B.A.), where he studied composition with Yusef Lateef.
-In addition, he has studied drum-set with Sal La Rocca and Max Roach.
-Pignato endorses Taye Drums, T-Cymbals Handmade Turkish Cymbals, and Boso Drumsticks, which he uses exclusively.
+In addition, Pignato has studied drum set with noted pedagogue Sal La Rocca and drum icon Max Roach.
+He endorses Taye Drums, T-Cymbals Handmade Turkish Cymbals, and Boso Drumsticks.

 Master of Music in Piano Performance from Kansas State University (1996) B.A. in Music Industry from SUNY Oneonta (1992)